 Types of Working Capital on the basis of Operation Cycle categorized into following:

 - TEMPORARY / VARIABLE WC / Fluctuation Portion of Current Asset.

 PERMANENT / FIXED WORKING CAPITAL

 As its name shows that these are Assets which are fixed and permanent and totally different then Current assets.
-You also cannot easily convert such type of asset into cash within one year because these asses are finance from long term sources.
-We can simply this classification with the help of given example
+You also cannot easily convert such type of asset into cash within one year because these asses are financed from long term source of WC financing.
+We can simplify this classification with the help of given example

 Working Capital Management Examples